sense-finance/passive-point-selling/README.md

 ## Design Rationale

 *   **Batch Processing**: Aggregates pToken claims and swaps into fewer transactions to reduce gas costs for users and potentially achieve better price execution on the swap due to larger volume.
 *   **Admin-Controlled Execution**: Sales are initiated by a trusted owner role.
-This simplifies the management of off-chain claim data (like Merkle proofs required by `IPointTokenizationVault`) and mitigates potential MEV risks (e.g., front-running) associated with fully permissionless sale initiation.
+This simplifies the management of off-chain claim data (like Merkle proofs required by the `PointTokenizationVault`) and mitigates potential MEV risks (e.g., front-running) associated with fully permissionless sale initiation.
 *   **User Price Protection**: Ensures sales only occur if the achieved price meets or exceeds the user's specified minimum threshold.
 The `executePointSale` also enforces a batch-wide minimum price.
+If a user's minimum price cannot be met by the market, it won't be included in the batch.
 *   **Non-Custodial**: The contract only holds tokens temporarily during the claim and swap process within a single transaction.
 Proceeds are distributed immediately.

 ## Security Considerations